Skip to main content

 Price Per Straw

 The Timain 2-pack delivers the lowest per-straw cost in our catalog — roughly half the price per unit compared to buying the NatureNova kit.
-Both land in the under-$15 range.
-While the NatureNova costs more per straw, the included accessories (water bag + backwash syringe) would cost an additional $5-8 if purchased separately for the Timain, closing the value gap considerably.
+Both are ultra-affordable options.
+While the NatureNova costs more per straw, the included accessories (water bag + backwash syringe) would cost a noticeable amount if purchased separately for the Timain, closing the value gap considerably.
 For bare-minimum filtration at the absolute lowest price, the Timain wins.

 Winner: Timain (lower per-straw cost in 2-pack)